Finding good clothing manufacturers to partner with isn’t easy.

 “Hi there, I am looking for a streetwear and a haute-couture manufacturer with amazing quality, great price and low MOQs.
 I would like to be able to order a sample first and then order the smallest possible quantities.
 I need you to be able to ship to Sweden and I would need everything in maximum 3 weeks from start to finish.
 Are you able to help me with this?
 If so what would be the first step and how much would you charge me for a hoodie, t-shirt and a handmade dress?
 Thanks, Erik.”

-Here are 7 common mistakes you must avoid when contacting clothing manufacturers:
+Here are 7 common mistakes to avoid when contacting clothing manufacturers:

 Make sure you introduce yourself in that first paragraph, what’s your name and what’s your role in the company?
 Just finalising your email with Regards and your first name is not enough and it sounds unprofessional.